Healthy Homes Assessment Kenepuru

 Home Assessments Kenepuru for Rental Properties

-There are numerous concerns to look over during a house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of concerns to look over in the home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having an Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of an Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For expert guidance, contact us today to schedule your rental properties home evaluation.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties